I recently saw this tweet from Matt Charney

 This seems to be a burning question — “Would we still have our jobs or would we be obsolete?”.
 I wish there was a simple answer but like most things in the world, there isn’t any.

-With these caveats let’s see if AI is going to replace recruiters and talent acquisition specialists.
+With these caveats let’s see if AI is going to reshape the job market and replace recruiters and talent acquisition specialists.
 The answer is both yes and no. AI will definitely take over the most mundane and repetitive parts of our job like Scheduling or maybe even application screening.
 But is that all a recruiter does?

-If you spend more than 50% of your time posting your openings to the plethora of job boards, gathering applicants and manage the recruitment process (i.e. — scheduling and coordinating interviews), I’ve got bad news for you.
-Your job will be taken over by machines — for the most parts.
-Matt raised his hand because he understands what exactly is the job?
+If you spend more than 50% of your time posting your openings to the plethora of job boards, gathering applicants, and managing the recruitment process (i.e. — scheduling and coordinating interviews), I’ve got bad news for you.
+Your job will be taken over by machines — for the most part.
+Matt raised his hand because he understands what exactly is the job.

 These three are the jobs that require general intelligence.
 We face these situations every day and they pose a different challenge every day that can’t be tackled by the most sophisticated AI we can see today.
 This is the JOB and that’s why someone like Matt, didn’t put his hand up getting tired of all the BS that is peddled in the name of AI.